abezr/devart.ai/README.md

 ### Core Entities

 **Agents**: Autonomous workers that register with the platform, claim tasks, and execute them.
 Managed via secure API keys with hashed storage and activation controls.
+Agents can request isolated execution environments (sandboxes) for secure task execution.

 **Tasks**: Discrete units of work with title, description, priority, and status.
 Support chaining for complex workflows and automatic creation from GitHub webhooks.